 Ideally, you should aim to quantify multiple technical replicates per experiment (exact number estimated through calculation of cumulative means), from multiple biological replicates, and on different days (independent experiments) in order to be 100% sure of your data.
 However, there’s a trade-off between rigour and rate of progress.
 Obviously you want your data to be as ironclad as possible, but at the same time it’s worth asking how much time to invest in obtaining what might be a trivial conclusion.

 In some circumstances, blurring the lines between biological replicates and independent experiments is an acceptable shortcut – i.e. assaying your biological replicates on separate days in order to kill two birds with one stone.
-Whether you take this shortcut or not (and remember, it is a shortcut), it’s still good practice to define what you mean by “technical replicate”, “biological replicate” and “independent experiment” in your Materials & Methods section so that your readers are absolutely clear on what you did.
+Whether you take this shortcut or not (and remember, it is a shortcut, and a questionable one), it’s still good practice to define what you mean by “technical replicate”, “biological replicate” and “independent experiment” in your Materials & Methods section so that your readers are absolutely clear on what you did.
+If the data obtained in this way are highly variable though, there’s no way of telling if it’s human error or biological variability of both – so be prepared to backtrack and do things rigorously if that’s the case.

 In cell biology